Guriido/mnist-tensorflow/README.md

 ## Versions

 ### V0
-official "cleaned" is a version self contained of the official mnist example of Tensorflow.
-I do not recommend to use or read this. terasaki version is a simple example written by a coworker that I based my examples on.
+This is a simple example written by a coworker that I based my examples on.

 ### V1
 adds